 The Agenda was created by a statewide coalition of community, labor, civil rights, and faith-based groups, along with community-based financial institutions.
 Click here to view the list of coalition members and endorsers.

-I. Build Individual and Community Wealth
+I. Build Community Wealth

 - Commit at least $25 million in the FY’19 Budget to the first-in-the-nation state Community Development Financial Institutions (CDFI) Fund to invest in low- and moderate-income neighborhoods not adequately served by mainstream banks.